 Every customer pays into a central pot, and if you make a claim we pay it out of that pot.
 If lots of people claim at once, the pot has to go further, which means prices go up.
-But whatever happens, we constantly review the way we calculate the cost of car insurance so we can make sure you get the best price.
+But whatever happens, we constantly review the way we calculate the cost of home insurance so we can make sure we offer you the most accurate price.

 On this page, we’ve explained these factors and how they affect your price.

 Before your current policy comes to an end, we’ll send you a renewal invitation Footnote 1.
 It will show two prices – last year’s price and a price for continuing cover for another year.